 You need a computer with word processing and presentation software, such as Microsoft Word and Microsoft PowerPoint.
 You also need a media player capable of capturing still images from films, such as the VLC media player, which is available online to download for free.
-Digital editing software such as iMovie and Adobe Premiere is useful but not required because you can access it at Ekstrom Library's Digital Media Suite.
+You will need cameras and software such as Adobe Photoshop and Premiere, but you can access these resources at Ekstrom Library's Digital Media Suite.
 You must also regularly check your U of L email and review materials on this class's Blackboard site.
-Portable computing devices (e.g. laptops) are useful in class but not required.
+Portable computing devices (e.g. laptops, tablets) are useful in class but not required.